-Command Word Discuss (policy Provide multiple perspectives (policies) options) Content Required Policies that address ris ing prices of a good Context Market for pork in Thail and Approach 1.
-Explain at least 2 po pork in Thailand.
-Th licies that would address then rising price of ere should be scope demonstrated in selecting the policy options e.g., demand-related, supply-related or price control policies.
-2. Provide an evaluativ e conclusion on the policy options.
+1 Command Word Discuss (policy Provide multiple perspectives (policies) options) Content Required Policies that address ris ing prices of a good Context Market for pork in Thail Market for pork in Thailand Approach pork in Thailand.
+Th selecting the policy or price control poli 2.
+Provide an evaluativ ve conclusion on the policy options.

-Introduction • Given that pork is a staple in Thailand, the government may be concerned about the rising prices.
+Introduction Given that pork is a staple in Thailand, the government may be concerned about the rising prices.
 The government may thus consider options to arrest/reduce the price increases.
 Option 1: Increasing supply via subsidies The government could consider providing indirect subsidies for pork.
 This involves payments from the government to pig farmers to reduce the unit cost of producing pork.
 This would lead to an increase in supply of pork, addressing the shortage created.
 A rise in the supply of pork would lead to a surplus causing price of pork to fall.
 Strengths: This would work quickly and not reduce consumption of pork.
 Limitations: The use of indirect subsidies is a costly policy.
 However, given that demand for pork is price inelastic, the extent of the subsidy required would be small to achieve a significant fall in price of pork.
 Thus, this would mean the cost to the government may not be so large.
 The susceptibility to disease would is still present, which would reduce the effectiveness of the policy to raise supply given the time required.
 Define, Provide an example and explain how the policy works.
 Explain the strengths/ limitations of the policy option